The 2022 Annual Meeting of the WSMA House of Delegates will be held in

 working to make Washington state the best place to practice medicine and

-Register for the meeting online.
+Meeting details below.
 Tickets for the WSMA Foundation luncheon and WAMPAC dinner are sold

 separately and can be purchased when registering for the Annual Meeting.